 Club

-Entrance fee paid by the employer is taxable where a club membership is granted to an employee as personal membership.
+Entrance fee paid by the employer is taxable if a club membership is granted as personal membership.

 2